Nisha-ydv3/ETH_AVAX_MOD2/README.md

-# Starter Next/Hardhat Project
+# Integrating Smart contract with frontend Application

+## Description

+Made a Drinkshub application which allows users to interact with an Ethereum smart contract to manage their account, balance, and perform various transactions using custom tokens.

+##How to run?

-After cloning the github, you will want to do the following to get the code running on your computer.
+After cloning the github, you will be doing the following steps to get the code running on your computer.

 1. Inside the project directory, in the terminal type: npm i
 2. Open two additional terminals in your VS code